finc/vupy/README.md

 vufmdump
 --------

-Dump binary MARC21 records from VuFind.
+Dump binary MARC21 records from VuFind/SOLR.

-To download at most 100000 records in chunks of 20 records per solr request from `http://localhost:8983/solr/collection1` into MARC files with 500 records each, which are stored under `/tmp` with the prefix `coll1-`:
+To download at most 100000 records in chunks of 20 records per SOLR request from `http://localhost:8983/solr/collection1` into MARC files with 500 records each, which are stored under `/tmp` with the prefix `coll1-`, run:

     $ vufmdump --url http://localhost:8983/solr/collection1 --limit 100000 --size 20 \
                --records 500 --prefix coll1 --directory /tmp